dojo/docs/dojox/form/FileUploader.rst

 This string should be returned, or printed, or echoed.

+New in 1.4, you can add an error key if one file was in error; say if it was not of the correct type.
+This error code or message will be returned in the onComplete dataArray.
+It's important to note that as far as the FileUploader is concerned, everything was a success.
+It's up to your custom code to test for this error.

+The return string with an error might look like:

+.. code-block :: text
+ :linenos:

+ "file=uploaded/PIC01.jpg,name=PIC01.jpg,width=320,height=240,type=jpg,error=Not recognized file type"

 If *htmlFieldName* is used, the code on the client side gets pretty tricky, as an iframe is necessary for the file-post, and reading back from that iframe presents problems.
 In order to read the iframe return data accurately cross browser, the code needs to be wrapped in a *<textarea>*.
 You can see the code for this on the very last line of UploadFiles.php.
 Note that the textarea needs to be outside of the PHP.
 Example:

 .. code-block :: html